MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy to the cloud for VS.md

 The other way to preview your app:

-1. Right-click on your project **MyTeamsApp1** under the Solution explorer panel.
+1. Right-click on your project **MyTeamsApp1** under the Solution Explorer panel.
 1. Select **Teams Toolkit**.
 1. Select **Preview in Teams** to launch the Teams app in web browser.